voondo/deface/README.markdown

 * <tt>:replace</tt> - Replaces all elements that match the supplied selector

+* <tt>:replace_contents</tt> - Replaces the contents of all elements that match the supplied selector

+* <tt>:surround</tt> - Surrounds all elements that match the supplied selector, expects replacement markup to contain <%= render_original %> placeholder

+* <tt>:surround_contents</tt> - Surrounds the contents of all elements that match the supplied selector, expects replacement markup to contain <%= render_original %> placeholder

 * <tt>:insert_after</tt> - Inserts after all elements that match the supplied selector

 * <tt>:insert_before</tt> - Inserts before all elements that match the supplied selector